auraphp/auraphp.github.io/index.md

 These are in relation to converting [Solar](http://solarphp.com) packages and classes.

+### Remaining

+- Localization should be at the package level, not class-level.

+- Leave database and model work for much later (if ever).

+### Completed

 - Concentrate on the dynamic dispatch cycle for web apps:  bootstrap, front controller, page controller, and view.

 - Secondary or corollary concentration is on CLI and support classes.
-- Leave database and model work for much later (if ever).

 - Make it possible to have CLI controllers on a per-package basis.
-- Localization should be at the package level, not class-level.

 - Make it so that CLI and web controllers share a common vocabulary and execution pattern.

 - Use PHPUnit for testing in Aura.
 Write tests as we go.
 Aim for 100% coverage with each commit.

 </div>